gidger/gidge.dev/_posts/nhl-scoreboard/2025-11-28-nhl-scoreboard.md

 - Add in a 'leaders' scene, showing the goal/point/whatever leaders for a league.
 - Create a local web app to configure settings via a GUI rather than manually editing config.yaml.

-You can view all my code for this project, along with installation instructions, at my GitHub Repository [here](https://github.com/gidger/rpi-led-nhl-scoreboard).
+You can view all the code for this project, along with installation instructions, at my GitHub Repository [here](https://github.com/gidger/rpi-led-nhl-scoreboard).

 If you have any questions feel free to shoot me an email at [stephen@gidge.dev](mailto: stephen@gidge.dev).